gusgg1/Gulp-Build/README.md

 ##### Commands
+`gulp scripts` command concatenates, minifies and copies all of the project's JavaScript files into an `all.min.js` file.
+This command also copies the `all.min.js` file into the `dist/scripts` folder.
+This command generates JavaScript source maps.

+`gulp styles` command compiles the project’s SCSS files into CSS, and concatenates and minifies into an `all.min.css` file in `dist/styles`.
+This command also generates CSS source maps.

+`gulp images` command copies the optimized images to the `dist/content`.

+`gulp clean` command deletes all of the files and folders in the `dist` folder.

 `gulp build` command properly runs the `clean`, `scripts`, `styles`, and `images` tasks.

-`gulp images` command copies the optimized images to the `dist/content`.

 `clean` task fully completes before the `scripts`, `styles`, and `images` tasks are ran.

-`gulp scripts` command generates JavaScript source maps.

-`gulp styles` command compiles the project’s SCSS files into CSS, and concatenates and minifies into an `all.min.css` file in `dist/styles`.

-`gulp styles` command generates CSS source maps.

 `gulp` command properly runs the `build` task as a dependency.

-`gulp` command serves the project using a local webserver
+This command also serves the project using a local webserver.

-`gulp clean` command deletes all of the files and folders in the `dist` folder.

-Exceeds expectations:
+##### Exceeds expectations:

 The `gulp` command also listens for changes to any `.scss` file.
 When there is a change to any `.scss` file, the `gulp styles` command is run, the files are compiled, concatenated and minified to the dist folder, and the browser reloads, displaying the changes